Naupjjin/2025-AIS3-pre-exam-challenge/MyGO-schedule-manager-beta/README.md

 Try to test it.
 Beta version have been updated its security.
 If you find bug, you will look flag ~

-PS: Patch libc let you more easily to exploit.